openeventdata/petrarch2/paper/paper.md

      index: 2
    - name: Human Language Technology Center of Excellence<br />Johns Hopkins University
      index: 3
-  date: 23 October 2016
+  date: 1 November 2016
   bibliography: paper.bib
   ---

   # Summary

-  The PETRARCH2 coding program implements a new coding algorithm, based on a syntactic constiuency parse, to extract who-did-what-to-whom political event data from structured news stories.
+  The PETRARCH2 coding program implements a new coding algorithm, based on a syntactic constituency parse, to extract who-did-what-to-whom political event data from structured news stories.
 Events are coded according to the CAMEO [@cameo] coding ontology.
 This software improves upon previous-generation coding software such as TABARI [@tabari] by using a deep syntactic parse rather than shallow